Baby Medicine Kit!

 Recently due to the Hyland’s NIGHT TIME teething tablets containing the ingredient Belladonna, Hyland’s is/will be pulling both teething tablets from distribution.
 I thankfully never used the night time teething tablets.
 I still think if you can find a homeopathic teething tablet, without Belladonna, to use it.
 However, If you are still unsure, always ask your pediatrician or research the ingredients.

-When your baby is teething, I feel you will give anything a shot to make them more comfortable.
-Frozen washcloths or frozen bananas never worked.
+Especially when your baby is teething, I feel you will give anything a shot to make them more comfortable.
+Frozen washcloths or frozen bananas never really worked.
 The teething amber necklaces, sort of put a ding in it.
 Therefore, I used a combination of the homeopathic teething tablets (without Belladonna), baby Motrin( ask your doctor for dosage), and the baby nighttime Orajel, which worked wonders. *I did wait to use the Orajel until she was about 8 months old.

 7. Baby nail clippers– Babies fingernails are razor sharp and they grow freaky fast.
 You for sure will use these.